whitesource/log4j-detect-distribution/README.md

 log4j-detect scan -d PROJECT_DIR
 ```

-The folder can include source code that uses maven/gradle/bundler in the project, as well as binaries (i.e jar, gem
+The folder can include source code that uses supported package managers in the project, as well binaries with the
-files)
+supported extensions mentioned above)

 ## Installation